dieterich-lab/rp-bp/docs/usage-instructions.md

 The other labels, such as `novel_canonical` or `novel_five_prime` are guaranteed to be filtered in the first step based on their definitions.

+In preparation to running the main pipeline, `reference` and `de_novo` annotations are concatenated in a single file which is used on the fly by `STAR` at the mapping step.
+Merging and sorting the resulting annotations is not necessary.

 ### Output files